Function 06 / 07 · Know

 The article lifecycle

 Each article has an owner, a review date, and a retirement criterion.
-The KB shrinks as it improves.
+Updates propagate to the AI's grounding source.
+The KB shrinks as it improves, and the AI stays in sync.

 • Owner & review date per article